-There are a number of other support programs that can assist with financing your education.
+There are a number of other support programs that can assist with financing your education and other expenses.
 The EOP&S, CalWORKs, CARE Office is located in the Student Services Building, Second Floor (Adjacent to the Financial Aid Office).
 To contact them by phone, call (661) 395-4351.Visit the EOP&S, CARE, and CalWORKs website for more information and apply!

 EOPS is a state-funded program that serves students from low-income, educationally disadvantaged backgrounds.
 A FAFSA or Dream Act is required to be eligible.
 In addition to academic, career, and personal counseling services, students are also provided the following financial resources:

 CalWORKs services include, but are not limited to work study opportunities, academic and personal counseling, as well as, a cooperative partnership with the Department of Social Services.
 They provide students with the following financial resources: